MicrosoftDocs/Hololens/hololens/hololens-insider.md

 | [Moving Platform Mode Settings](#moving-platform-mode-settings) | Toggle Moving Platform Mode and more via Settings | Ends users | 20348.1474 |
 | [Moving Platform Mode MDM policies](#moving-platform-mode-mdm-policies) | Configures new MPM settings via MDM | IT Admins | 20348.1474 |

+### IT Admin Feature Checklist - Insider

+✔️ If you'd like to allow launching another app from a single app Kiosk (such as settings) check out the new [single app kiosk policy for launching other apps](#single-app-kiosk-policy-for-launching-other-apps).<br>
+✔️ If you use your HoloLens devices in a location that has dyanmic movement, consider setting these new [Moving Platform Mode MDM policies](#moving-platform-mode-mdm-policies).

 ### Color-blind mode

 Added in Insider build 20348.1463